HydraDragonAntivirus/HydraDragonAntivirus/README.md

  ## IMPORTANT
  - Any ghidra project will be removed after you restart the program.
 So be careful!
 - You have to restart the program after the analysis.
+- Please don't share your IP in the logs.

 ## Prepare environment
 - Create DefaultBox in Sandboxie and create too many files to detect ransomware, finally use UEFI and GPT.